Patrick13542/Pat-Tech/README.md

 Pat-Tech
 ========

-Pat-Tech is a addon to the popular minecraft mod IndustrialCraft 2.
+Pat-Tech is an addon to the popular minecraft mod IndustrialCraft 2.